 (Check out a related article to today’s task on sharing, which is: Are You Emotionally Generous?)

-Next: #Gratitude Challenge Day 10: Give a Gratituity Tip »
+Once you’re done, proceed to Gratitude Challenge Day 10: Give a Gratituity Tip.